Colleges and Schools

 Adelphi’s undergraduate and graduate business programs prepare students to meet the challenges of a technology-driven, global business environment.
 Business foundations are not just important for corporate enterprises, but also for careers in government and nonprofit entities.
 Experiential learning is key to our curriculum, including hands-on experience in our trading room as well as internship opportunities and on-campus lectures by leaders in industry.
 Programs of study include accounting, finance, economics, management, marketing, human resources and decision sciences.

-The College of Education and Health Sciences prepares teachers, clinicians and professionals through undergraduate and graduate programs in three departments: The Ruth S. Ammon School of Education, Communication Sciences and Disorders, and Health and Sport Sciences.
+The Ruth S. Ammon College of Education and Health Sciences prepares teachers, clinicians and professionals through undergraduate and graduate programs found in the School of Education, the department of Communication Sciences and Disorders, and the department of Health and Sport Sciences.
 We are dedicated to providing students with the skills to meet the challenges of working in a complex multicultural society.
 The curriculum is built upon the core values of scholarship, reflective practice, social justice, inclusive community, wellness, and creativity and the arts.

 Adelphi’s Honors College aims to transform talented and motivated undergraduate students into thoughtful college graduates prepared to fill leadership positions in all disciplines and industries.
 Faculty engage with students in conversation, debate, advice, and exchange of ideas.
 The Honors College provides a dynamic, contemporary program of liberal arts through a curriculum focused on the problems and achievements of modern knowledge and their bearing on a global society.